Kevin Newman Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Kevin Newman (.371 on-base percentage in past 10 games, 85 points above season-long percentage), take on starter Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+The Cincinnati Reds, including Kevin Newman (.405 on-base percentage in past 10 games, 106 points above season-long percentage), take on starter Miles Mikolas and the St. Louis Cardinals at Great American Ball Park, Thursday at 12:35 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Cardinals.
+In his most recent game, he collected three RBI (going 2-for-4 with a double and a walk) against the Cardinals.

 Kevin Newman Game Info & Props vs. the Cardinals